 Woodbine Rehabilitation & Healthcare Center is in Alexandria, Virginia.
 This city is one of the most populated cities in the country with has 321,490 people.
 This nursing home proved to be a middle of the pack facility, with an overall grade of B-.
-The facilities in Alexandria received quality grades across the board with a city grade of a B. This nursing home was stronger in some categories than others, but it didn't have any bad scores in any of our major areas discussed below.
-More information about these categories can be found below.
+This grade was right in line with the city grade in Alexandria.
+The best part of this facility's report card was its remarkable inspection grade.
+We discuss inspections in the next section.

 Woodbine Rehabilitation & Healthcare Center

 - Memory Care

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Alexandria senior living options.Get Pricing